nj-designs/libch32v/README.md

 This whole project is really early days, so the general layout etc. could and most probably will change as bugs are fixed, and support for other devices is added.

-Also PRs are always welcomed.
+Also PRs are always welcome.

 ## TOOLS SETUP